-Alexis de Tocqueville to N. W. Senior.
+Alexis De Tocqueville To N. W. Senior.

-My dear Mr. Senior,-I hope that you have not yet entirely forgotten one who will always remember your kind reception with gratitude.
+I hope that you have not yet entirely forgotten one who will always remember your kind reception with gratitude.
 I take to-day the liberty of asking you to bestow a portion of the same good will on my countryman, M. Guéry.